The difference in spread between two bonds.

 Bonds issued by a government.

 The yield difference between two types of fixed-income or credit instrument, typically expressed in percentage points or basis points.
+A tight spread means the yield difference is small, while a wide spread means the difference is comparatively large.

 A narrowing of bond or other fixed-income spreads.